cloudwego/thriftgo/fieldmask/README.md

 </byte-sheet-html-origin><!--EndFragment-->

 ### Type Descriptor
-Type descriptor is the runtime representation of a message definition for thrift reflection, which ase first introduced in thriftgo [v0.3.0](https://github.com/cloudwego/thriftgo/pull/83), in accordance with [Protobuf Descriptor](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/descriptor.proto). you can generate the codes for this feature using option `with_reflection`.
+Type descriptor is the runtime representation of a message definition, in aligned with [Protobuf Descriptor](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/descriptor.proto).
+To get a type descriptor, you must enable thrift reflection feature first, which was introduced in thriftgo [v0.3.0](https://github.com/cloudwego/thriftgo/pull/83). you can generate related codes for this feature using option `with_reflection`.

 ## How to use fieldmask?
 1. First, you must generates codes for this feature using two options `with_fieldmask` and `with_reflection`